-COM-002 Communications - 56 Clock Hrs / 3.73 Credit Hrs

-Theory = 56 hrs Lab = 0 hrs Clinical=0 hrs
+COM-002 Communications - 56 Clock Hrs / 3.73 Credit Hrs offered both hybrid or traditionally Theory = 56 hrs Lab = 0 hrs Clinical=0 hrs

-This course will assist students with a foundation for communication strategies, defining purposes for communication and strengthen comprehension and competence of communication.
+This course will assist students in developing a foundation for communication strategies, defining purposes for communication and strengthen comprehension and competence of communication.
 Students will learn thought patterns, recognize organizational patterns and define the author's purpose, tone, argument, data and evidence.
 Students will examine figurative language, generalizations, speaker's assumptions and manipulative language.
-Students will apply communication skills working with context, word parts, context clues, expression and communication tools.
+Students will apply communication skills working with context, word parts, context clues, and expression and communication tools.
 Key topics covered will be making inferences asking and answering critical questions to communicate effectively.
 There will be three speeches required a one minute, two minute, and three minute presentation using tools learned.

-Upon successful completion of this course, students will be able to meet the following objectives:
+At the conclusion of the course the student will be able to meet the following learning outcomes